Add WordPress Social Login to Your Website with ProfileGrid

 WordPress social login makes the process of setting up a user profile on your site a quick task.
 Hence, users prefer logging in through their social accounts thus avoiding lengthy registration processes.

-So, let’s find out how you can allow WordPress social login for your users on your own site, with ProfileGrid Plugin.
+So, let’s find out how you can allow social login for WordPress users on your own site, with ProfileGrid Plugin.

 Activating Social Login Extension